-Ahoy, fellow daywalkers!
+Ahoy, fellow travelers!
 I’m Redowan Delowar, also go by “rednafi” on most platforms.

-I focus on backend and distributed systems, mostly at the intersection of infrastructure, databases, and observability.
-I deeply care about API ergonomics and contract stability, especially when teams and services scale independently.
-I also help teams shape their data architecture, plan for capacity, and keep observability signals flowing at scale.
-I like working in the open and writing about my learnings.
+I dabble in software and work at the intersection of infrastructure, databases, and observability.
+I care deeply about API ergonomics and contract stability, especially as teams and services scale independently.
+I also help teams design their data architecture, plan for capacity, and ensure observability signals flow reliably at scale.

 Recurring themes: Go, Python, distributed systems, schema-driven development, eventual consistency, resilience patterns, high availability, data access strategies, observability, SRE practices, and sci-fi.